Seneca’s thoughts on revenge

 I must however dissent on this matter.
 I don’t share Seneca’s recommendations in this area because his arguments are weak.
 In his argumentation, he tells us many stories, but those remain unconvincing.

-For instance, in his dialogue “On Clemency,” Seneca praises Julius Caesar (100-44 BC) for pardoning his enemies instead of taking revenge.
+For instance, in his essay “On Clemency,” Seneca praises Julius Caesar (100-44 BC) for pardoning his enemies instead of taking revenge.
 Caesar did indeed pardon many opponents, including Brutus and Cassius.
 However, those two later plotted against him and ended up assassinating him.

-Seneca’s praise for Caesar and Augustus
+Views on Caesar and Augustus

-Seneca’s praise for Caesar magnanimity does not match the course of events.
+Seneca’s praise for Caesar’s magnanimity does not match the course of events.
 It seems obvious that Caesar should have taken revenge, however mild, to prevent his opponents from plotting against him in the future.
 His magnanimity did him in, one could argue.

-Seneca about Alexander the Great and Themistocles
+Alexander the Great and Themistocles

-The example only shows that drunkards do all sort of stupid things because they are unable to think clearly.
+The example only shows that drunkards do all sorts of stupid things because they are unable to think clearly.
 I would not call Alexander’s reaction as “revenge” because he didn’t know what he was doing.

 If Alexander had been sober, it is obvious that he would not have killed his friend for making a comment.
 Chances are that Alexander would have given careful thought to Cleitus’ words and looked for a clever solution.